hammadshaikhha/hammadshaikhha.github.io/_pages/about.md

 I recently completed my PhD in Economics at the University of Toronto.
 My research interests are in Public Economics, Behavioural Economics, Applied Econometrics, and the Economics of Education.

 My research focuses on improving the design of foundational university courses with an emphasis on online education.
-I use evidence from field experiments and estimatable models of student effort choice to improve students' academic outcomes.
+I use evidence from field experiments and structural models of student effort choice to improve students' academic outcomes.

+I am an Assistant Professor (tenure track) of Economics at the University of Stavanger School of Business and Law.